Brad Pitt And Jennifer Aniston Reunion Reportedly Continues: Justin Theroux Feeling Threatened?

 Soon after the news that Angelina Jolie and Brad Pitt had split, the world pondered the burning issue: How did his ex-wife Jennifer Aniston feel about the breakup?
 While Twitter devoted itself to coming up with clever memes and imaginary quotations, Aniston and Pitt allegedly reconnected.
 Brad reportedly reached out to Jennifer to confide in her, while the actress turned to her former husband for consolation after her mother’s death.
-But that alleged on-going rekindled relationship also raises the question of how Aniston’s husband Justin Theroux feels about the reunion.
+But that alleged on-going rekindled relationship also raises the question of how Aniston’s husband, Justin Theroux, feels about the reunion.

-The death of Aniston’s mother Nancy Dow reportedly was the motivation for Jen to reconnect with Pitt.
+The death of Aniston’s mother, Nancy Dow, reportedly was the motivation for Jen to reconnect with Pitt.
 That’s left Justin aware that he can’t change his wife’s decision to contact her ex-husband, an insider told In Touch.

 “Justin Theroux is trying to help, but Brad understands her better than anyone else,” said the source.